-Done in French and in English, the French text being authoritative, at the Peace Palace, The Hague, this second day of June, one thousand nine hundred and ninety-nine, in three copies, one of which will be placed in the archives of the Court and the others transmitted to the Government of the Federal Republic of Yugoslavia and the Government of the French Republic, respectively.
+Done in French and in English, the French text being authoritative, at the Peace Palace, The Hague, this second day of June, one thousand nine hundred and ninety-nine, in three copies, one of which will be placed in the archives of the Court and the others transmitted to the Government of the Federal Republic of Yugoslavia and the Government of the Italian Republic, respectively.

 (Signed) Christopher G. WEERAMANTRY, Vice-President.

 (Signed) Eduardo VALENCIA-OSPINA, Registrar.

-Vice-President WEERAMANTRY, Acting President, and Judges SHI, KOROMA and VERESHCHETIN append declarations to the Order of the Court.
+Vice-President WEERAMANTRY, Acting President, Judges SHI, KOROMA and VERESHCHETIN, and Judge ad hoc GAJA append declarations to the Order of the Court.